 - Imaging SW Campus: No visitors are permitted.

 - Exceptions can be made for patient with ambulating and/or mental capacity issue.

 - One visitor/support person (exception: pediatric patients may have two support persons)

 SCREENING and MASKS

-Anyone entering a Capital Region Medical Center facility will be required to wear a mask or face covering, this includes both visitors and patients.
-Exceptions to this rule include children seeking care who are under age 2, and individuals with a pre-existing condition that makes it difficult to breathe.
+Anyone entering a Capital Region Medical Center facility will be screened for illness and required to wear a mask or face covering, this includes both visitors and patients.
+Exceptions to this rule include children seeking care who are under age 2, and individuals with certain medical conditions that hinder wearing a mask, i.e. severe skin condition or burns of the face/head.
 Visitors must also wash your hands when entering and exiting a patient's room.
-Visitors are encouraged to stay six feet away from the patient
+Visitors are encouraged to stay six feet away from the patient.

-Visitors MUST provide their own mask or face covering.
+Visitors are asked to provide their own mask or face covering.